fanbu1995/fanbu1995.github.io/_posts/2020-09-14-Python-sklearn-classifier-parameter-selection-via-CV.md

     for j, clf in enumerate(classifiers):
         ax = plt.subplot(len(datasets), len(classifiers) + 1, i)

+        # do CV parameter selection
         clf_cv = GridSearchCV(clf, grids[j])
         clf_cv.fit(X_train, y_train)

+        # get the prediction score on the test set (using best parameters)
         score = clf_cv.score(X_test, y_test)

         # Plot the decision boundary.
 For that, we will assign a color to each